 "Affection acknowledged," Nalda said.
 "Now I must deal with dat little dopey boy eating der crayons.
 As for you: ah'll be back."

 Fiona smiled.
-Deep down in the killer cyborg's cold mechanical heart, Nalda loved her job.
+She guessed that deep down in the killer cyborg's cold mechanical heart, Nalda loved her job.
 Fiona wished she could take such joy from her own work.
 Maybe she could have, if she hadn't gone along with Axel's plans.
 Her secret was driving a wedge between her and her coworkers.
 Norman was the only one she could talk to, and he'd been too cranky to talk much, since he'd been transferred to the cafeteria.

 "Is that the Kids Kraft Korner?" asked the young mother of an incredibly shy looking four year old girl.